 I had to fix nearly all of the cases, however, I already knew that I won’t be able to fix all of ’em.

-By the way, all this work was done prior to Atari 800 XL that I did a while ago
+By the way, all this work was done before Atari 800 XL that I did a while ago

 I’ve put all of the cases on the floor and looked for the ones that had to be sacrificed.
 These cases became donors.
-Obviously, I chose those that were seriously broken and missing big chunks of plastic.
+I chose those that were seriously broken and missing big chunks of plastic.

-Below is a picture with a donor and receiver prepared for transplantation 😀
+Below is a picture of a donor and receiver prepared for transplantation 😀

 Parts were “glued” together with the help of my soldering iron.
 I’ve shown this method in my previous posts already.

 The same method was applied to all other parts with quite a success 😀

 Some parts had to be reinforced with metal to prevent future failure.